 IELTS SPEAKING TOPIC VOCABULARY FILM: The words and expressions written below are what you can possibly use on your IELTS Speaking Exam when talking about films or movies.
 Equip yourself with better expressions to be able to get your target score.
 Ace your exam!

 Who doesn’t love watching films?
-Movies or films is one of the common topics that students get during their IELTS Speaking exam.
-Questions such as ‘What is your favorite film?’, ‘How does your favorite film inspire you?’ and the like, these questions can be answered interestingly if the student or the examinee knows a lot of words or expressions related movies.
+The topic of Movies or films is one of the common topics that students get during their IELTS Speaking exam.
+Questions such as ‘What is your favorite film?’, ‘How does your favorite film inspire you?’ and the like, these questions can be answered interestingly if the student or the examinee knows a lot of words or expressions related to movies.

-But one should bear in mind that using too many idioms or expressions is big NO as it sounds unnatural or forced.
-The words and expressions below are recommend ones:
+But one should bear in mind that using too many idioms or expressions is a big NO as it sounds unnatural or forced.
+The words and expressions below are recommended ones:

-Adaptation [noun] – refers to films that are inspired from a book or written work
+Adaptation [noun] – refers to films that are inspired by a book or written work

 The Da Vinci Code movie adaptation is a massive success in European countries.